McKnight Fellowships for Choreographers: Frequently Asked Questions (FAQs)

 Who reviews the applications?

-A panel of three National and one Minnesota-based artist and /or arts administrators reviews applications and selects fellows.
+A panel of four (three National and one Minnesota-based) artists and /or arts administrators reviews applications and selects fellows.
 Panelists are knowledgeable about choreography and the panel represents a range of backgrounds and areas of expertise.
-Panelists will have a demonstrated experience with dance artists or choreographers or a background as a practitioner in the dance field.
+Panelists will have a demonstrated experience as choreographers or a background as a practitioner in the dance field.
 The panel makeup changes each year.
 The panel is confidential and the names of panelists are not revealed until after the selection process is complete.
 See below for list of past panelists.

 Will panelists see my work live? how do I let the panel know about my live performances?

 Yes.
-We have one Mn-based panelist, who attends live performances throughout the season.
-The panelist is available to see work prior to the Intent to Apply deadline and continues to see work until early May 2024.
+We have one MN-based panelist, who attends live performances throughout the season.
+The panelist is available to see work prior to the Intent to Apply deadline and continues to see work until early May 2025.

 To keep the panel informed of your upcoming performances (if you have submitted an Intent to Apply) fill out the online Calendar Form for each of your performances this season.
 Fill out this form when you submit your Intent to Apply, letting us know about your performances for the entire season.
 You may add performances throughout the year.
 If you have performances in the summertime prior to the Intent to Apply deadline, you may fill out the Calendar Form even before you submit the Intent to Apply form.